Globally significant habitat on Grand Manan closer to being conserved

 • The most comprehensive report of its kind, the State of the North America’s Birds Report 2016, sounded the alarm that one third of bird species in Canada, the U.S. and Mexico are now of “major conservation concern.”
 Loss of habitat is one of the key reasons for the decline in bird populations.
 For more information and to read the full report, visit stateofthebirds.org/2016/.

-• Wetlands, like those protected by NCC on Grand Manan, provide shelter, food and habitat for a large number and variety of wildlife species, and provide benefits to suorrounding communities, such as clean water and flood protection.
+• Wetlands, like those protected by NCC on Grand Manan, provide shelter, food and habitat for a large number and variety of wildlife species.
+They also provide benefits to surrounding communities, such as clean water and flood protection.

 The Nature Conservancy of Canada is the nation's leading not-for-profit, private land conservation organization, working to protect our most important natural areas and the species they sustain.
 Since 1962, NCC and its partners have helped to protect 2.8 million acres (more than 1.1 million hectares) across the country.
 The Nature Conservancy of Canada has conserved more than 73,000 acres (29,500 hectares) in the Atlantic provinces.